Just the Ticket

 Ever since a young Cornish engineer pioneered the first-ever train journey in South Wales in 1804, the world has been enamoured with the possibilities of the rail travel.
 Journalist, trains aficionado and author of 'Around the World in 80 Trains', Monisha Rajesh, leads us full steam ahead through Britain’s railway history – and explores how a new luxury train signals that slow travel is back on track.

 Waking to the sound of a knock on your carriage door from your butler bringing you your morning pot of tea, you nudge up the blind to find a view of the sun warming mist-covered fields in motion.
 In a nest of crumpled damask sheets, you sip your tea with the china clinking on a tray, watch peachy-hued sunrise light fall on polished marquetry and listen to the sound of the train rattling along the rails.
 Wherever you are in the world, you’re cosy in your suite, going nowhere – and everywhere – with British pioneers to thank.
-While train travel didn’t begin with this level of indulgence, it didn’t take long for the first railways in Britian to expand from transporting freight such as limestone, iron and coal, to carrying chipper crowds of tourists to the beautiful British coastline.
+While train travel didn’t begin with this level of indulgence, it didn’t take long for the first railways in Britain to expand from transporting freight such as limestone, iron and coal, to carrying chipper crowds of tourists to the beautiful British coastline.

 On the 21st of February 1804, the world’s first train journey spanned ten miles of tramway from the ironworks at Penydarren to the Merthyr-Cardiff Canal in South Wales.
 Built by Cornish engineer, Richard Trevithick, the self-propelling steam locomotive pulled ten tons of iron – and seventy passengers.
 Even though the Northumberland-born George Stephenson was deemed the Father of the Railways for running the first passenger train on a public railway between Stockton and Darlington in 1825, his inventions were only possible as a result of Welsh innovations in the early nineteenth century.
 A global sensation, the Stockton and Darlington line was the first to use steam trains to transport passengers, but as little as five years later the Liverpool and Manchester freight line was launched alongside its passenger service.
 It was so successful that soon, railway fever rippled around the country; residents in every nook and cranny, from hamlets in Yorkshire to seaside towns in Cornwall, were desperate to be connected.